GlobalDigitalLibraryio/gdl-developer/content/design.md

 <content>

-The GDL is in many ways built with design, icons and code from other projects.</br></br>
+The GDL is in many ways built with design, icons and code from other projects.

 Most of our design components are from [Material Design](https://material.io).
-Material Design is a design system – backed by open-source code – that helps teams build digital experiences.</br></br>
+Material Design is a design system – backed by open-source code – that helps teams build digital experiences.

-For easy code implementation, we use React components that implement Google's Material Design from [Material-UI](https://material-ui.com/)</br></br>
+For easy code implementation, we use React components that implement Google's Material Design from [Material-UI](https://material-ui.com/)

 We also use Material Design icons, which are delightful, beautifully crafted symbols for common actions and items.
 The GDL team have used Material Design Icons throughout the application.
-The only exception is the social media icons where we use elements from [Font Awesome](https://fontawesome.com)</br></br>
+The only exception is the social media icons where we use elements from [Font Awesome](https://fontawesome.com)

 Licensing:
 * The icons we use from Font Awesome are released under the CC BY 4.0 license.